 Our dedication to small classes, strong faculty mentorship, study abroad, undergraduate honors research and multiple pathways through our requirements allows students to define and achieve their educational goals.

-Alumni have gone on to pursue varied and successful careers in the arts, business, education, entrepreneurship, journalism, law, publishing
+Alumni have gone on to pursue varied and successful careers in the arts, business, education, entrepreneurship, journalism, law, publishing and public service.

-The GW Writing Center conducts free, one-on-one sessions with students to assist them with course writing assignments, research papers, theses
+The GW Writing Center conducts free, one-on-one sessions with students to assist them with course writing assignments, research papers, theses and personal statements.

 There is no foreign language requirement.